TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 This is the last lifecycle method, which is called before a component is unmounted and destroyed.
 In this method you should be performing cleanup actions, so that would be cancelling network requests, clearing timers, etc.

+### ComponentDidUpdate

+This method is run after a component re-renders.
+Because of this, you have to be careful about what you update in this method, as if you're updating state indiscriminately, a re-render is caused, and you'll end up in an endless loop.
+You can avoid this issue by using conditional statements about the equality of previous and current props when updating state.

+In this method you should be updating anything that needs to be changed in response to either the DOM changing, or any states that you might want to act on upon change.
+For example, you'd want to refetch user data if the user changes.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">